 The shortage of skilled robotic technicians is a significant hurdle in the adoption of robotics and limits the growth of advanced manufacturing.
 Many potential and current manufacturing technicians have knowledge, skills and abilities (KSAs) that can easily be upskilled for robotics and automation.
-Providing a low-cost testing mechanism, like a VR assessment, to validate competency levels will alleviate the need for classes and shorten the hiring, onboarding and time to productivity for new employees.
+AR/VR provides a low-cost testing mechanism, including VR assessments, to validate competency levels will alleviate the need for classes and shorten the hiring, onboarding and time to productivity for new employees.
+Virtual reality for robotics leverages new technologies to get workers trained faster and more cost-effectively than ever before.
 Learn more about this effort here.

 Beyond the Webinar – More Resources & Robotics Technician VR Assessment Whitepaper

 ARM Members get exclusive access to a whitepaper on “Building a Virtual Reality-Based Robotics Skills Assessment” on the ARM Member Community.
 This whitepaper details the development process, pilot testing results, and lessons learned from the ARM Institute’s Robotics Technician Virtual Reality Assessment Prototype.
 The report also lays out a clear path to scaling up a large collection of VR-based assessments for a broad range of skills in robotics and other industries.
 Virtual reality for robotics training is a huge first step, but the potential growth of this training style is likely to spread to most corners of the manufacturing sector.